sequenceiq/blog/source/_posts/2014-09-14-database-upgrade-process.markdown

 #### Start from the initial version of the database

 To start with, you need a database that's (structurally) identical to the production.
 There are several ways to achieve this;
-but as we use Postgres and we try to keep it simple, so here's what we do:
+but as we use Postgres and we try to keep it simple here's what we do:
 * we always have a QA database which is identical to the production (obviously the data is not the same)
 * we make a copy of the *data* folder of the postgres installation into an arbitrary location on the host
 * we pass it as a volume to a Docker container running Postgres

-This is the command you need to run every time you need a database in the initial state:
+This is the command that can be run every time you need a database:

 ```
 docker run -d \